higress-group/openapi-to-mcpserver/README.md

 When applied, this template will:

 1. Add an `apiKey` field to the server config
+2. Add a default output schema to all tools (enabling MCP 2025-06-18 support)
-2. Add the specified headers to all tools in the configuration
+3. Add the specified headers to all tools in the configuration

 Usage: